Editor's Note: This post was originally published in June 2016 and has been updated to reflect the current climate.

-But how does L&D prove its relevancy and value in the modern learning era?
+So how does L&D prove its relevancy and value in the new learning era?

-For example, IT has been finding success with leveraging cloud services to help its companies reduce cost and increase revenues.
-Those in Legal are finding ways to package and sell a company’s intellectual property and HR is improving talent retention and increasing employee engagement. “support” departments.
-They are considered as indirect sources of value.
-This means they are treated as a necessary cost to the business as oppose to departments that drive profit.
-However, as technology changes these departments are becoming more strategic and finding ways to become more valuable to their companies.
+For example, IT has been finding success by leveraging cloud services to help companies reduce cost and increase revenue.
+Those in Legal are finding ways to package and sell a company’s intellectual property, and HR is improving talent retention and increasing employee engagement.

 Many companies see their staff as their most important (and most expensive) asset.
-And those that are seeing the value in actively engaging its staff and helping them increase their productivity are consistently outperforming their competitors.
-This is helping L&D elevate itself from a what is seen as a cost centre to a strategic partner.
-I’m lucky enough to meet with a fair number of L&D and HR managers and there is still a vast scale of how L&D is seen to be adding value to its own organisation.
+And those that are seeing the value in actively engaging their staff and helping them increase their productivity are consistently outperforming their competitors.
+This is helping L&D elevate itself from what is seen as a cost centre to a strategic partner.

-Generally L&D team sit in the following three areas:
+Generally, the perception of an L&D team sits in one of the following three areas:

-- Traditional L&D where there is perceived low value (Old thinking): L&D is there out of necessity.
-They are there to provide compliance training help minimise risk and to provide other basic training and resources.
-Companies will often spend as little as they can and their resources are made up of traditional classroom and eLearning.
+- Traditional L&D where there is perceived low value: L&D is there out of necessity.
+They are there to provide compliance training to help minimise risk and to provide other basic training and resources.
+Companies will often spend as little as they can and their resources are made up of traditional classroom courses and eLearning.

-- Traditional L&D with some best practice: L&D is seen as a relatively important function the business’s strategy and objectives.
-They take learning to the next level and focus on building skills and implementing some best practices to ensure staff can support a company in achieving its goals.
+- Traditional L&D with some best practice: L&D is seen as a relatively important function for the business’s strategy and objectives.
+They take learning to the next level and focus on building skills and implementing some best practices to ensure staff can support the company in achieving its goals.

-- Modern L&D (New thinking): L&D is seen as strategic partner, who are a key enabler in a company’s strategy and supported from the board down.
-They help by implementing a learner driven culture, maximising technology to delivery on-the-job resources at the time of need and their programmes are blended and curated, aimed at fully immersing the learner to capture their attention.
-They actively engage staff and, importantly, their managers to ensure performance is improved.
-Line managers also play a key part in helping develop the learning solution and continually support staff in their learning journey.
+- Modern L&D: L&D is seen as strategic partner, who are a key enabler in a company’s strategy and supported from the board down.
+They help by implementing a learner driven culture, maximising technology to deliver on-the-job resources at the time of need, and their programmes are blended and curated, aimed at fully immersing the learner to capture their attention.
+They actively engage staff and importantly, their managers too, to ensure performance is improved.
+Line managers also play a key part in helping develop learning solutions and continually support staff in their learning journey.

-So what can you do to ensure your L&D department is providing high value to your business and be seen as a strategic partner?
+So how can you provide high value to your business and be seen as a strategic partner?

-Interested in finding out more about how to build a great learning partnership strategy?
-Give us a call today to find out how we help you create an engaged culture of learners within your organisation.
+Interested in finding out more about how to build a great learning strategy?
+Get in touch today to find out how we help you create an engaged culture of learners within your organisation.